SharukhGV/SharukhGV/README.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-white.svg)](https://snapcraft.io/dream-journal-bio)

- **Simple POS** - A simple receipt and sales tracker for small businesses
+ **Simple POS** - A simple receipt and sales tracker for small businesses utilizing localStorage instead of a database

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-white.svg)](https://snapcraft.io/simple-pos)